 Refining stocks’ performance

-As the broader market indicator, the SPDR S&P 500 ETF (SPY) rose 3% in 2Q17.
-TSO, MPC, and PSX outperformed SPY in 2Q17.
-Let’s look at what led to the rise in refining stocks during 2Q17.
+However, the SPDR S&P 500 ETF (SPY), the broader market indicator, has risen 5.8%.
+Thus, refining stocks have outperformed SPY in 4Q17.
+Let’ look at what led to the rise in refining stocks in the quarter.

-In this series, we’ll do a cross-sectional analysis of integrated energy stocks.
-In the next few parts, we’ll examine their moving average crossovers followed by their 14-day price forecast based on their implied volatility levels.
+In this series, we’ll do a cross-sectional analysis of refining stocks.
+In the next few parts, we will examine their moving average crossovers followed by their 1Q18 price forecast based on their implied volatility.

-In the next article, we’ll see how the refining stocks’ 50-day and 200-day moving averages changed in 2Q17.
+Move to the next part to know how the refining stocks’ 50-day and 200-day moving averages changed in 4Q17.